Uncle-Hat/The-berry/README.md

 - 👋 Hi, I’m @The-berry
 - 👀 I’m interested in programmation and coding
-- 🌱 I’m currently learning security and web development
+- 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on any proyect at i can learn more
 - 📫 You can reach me on instagram e.s.d.berry